Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Applicability regions for dispersion relations

 Once again, the restriction from the $t$-channel is stronger than that from the $s$-channel, and we find that the applicability range is maximized with the following choice:

 Note that this means that the applicability domain in the physical region extends from $K \bar K$ threshold $\sqrt{t_K}\simeq 0.992\,\gev$ up to $\sqrt{t}\simeq \sqrt{2.19}\,\gev\simeq1.47\,\gev$, which is the interval we used in the Roy-Steiner dispersive analysis of $\pi\pi\rightarrow \bar KK$ data \cite{Pelaez:2018qny}.
-In the right panel of Fig.~\ref{fig:hyperbolae} we show a representative sample of this family of hyperbolae, whose intersection with the t-channel physical region we have highlighted in blue.
+In the right panel of Fig.~\ref{fig:hyperbolae} we show a representative sample of this family of hyperbolae, whose intersection with the $s$-channel physical region we have highlighted in blue.
 The boundary cases correspond to the thicker lines.

-In contrast, for the choice $a=0$, as in \cite{Buettiker:2003pp}, $\sqrt{t_{max}}\simeq 1.3\,\gev$ \footnote{In \cite{Buettiker:2003pp} the authors wrote $t_{max}=70m_\pi^2$, or $\sqrt{t_{max}}\simeq1.17\,\gev$, but in \cite{DescotesGenon:2006uk} they corrected their double spectral boundary equations.
-When using the correct ones the actual value is $1.3\,\gev$.}.
-It is then clear that the optimization of $a$ is more relevant in \pipikk than in \pik since and optimal choice of $a$ enlarges the applicability interval to study \pipikk data by an additional 67\% .
+In contrast, for the choice $a=0$, as in \cite{Buettiker:2003pp}, $\sqrt{t_{max}}\sim 1.3\,\gev$ \footnote{In \cite{Buettiker:2003pp} the authors wrote $t_{max}=70m_\pi^2$, or $\sqrt{t_{max}}\simeq1.17\,\gev$, but in \cite{DescotesGenon:2006uk} they corrected their double spectral boundary equations.
+When using the correct ones the actual value is $\sim 1.3\,\gev$.}.
+It is then clear that the optimization of $a$ is more relevant in \pipikk than in \pik since an optimal choice of $a$ enlarges the applicability interval to study \pipikk data by an additional 67\% in terms of $t$ for its physical region.

 \end{itemize}